Ecommerce Operations Holiday Season Checklist

 3. Enhance the overall user experience

-By investing in your site’s design, you can really breathe life into your brand and give your customers an engaging shopping experience -- making them much more likely to return.
+By investing in your site’s design, you can really breathe life into your brand, optimize the user experience, and give your customers an engaging shopping experience -- making them much more likely to return.
 But thoughtful design goes beyond holiday-themed banners and landing pages, by providing customized suggestions tailored to each unique shopper.

 For example, if you’re offering a holiday sale on a variety of products, you’d be wise to cross-sell or upsell other items that complement what’s already in their cart or appears in their purchase history.
 Product recommendations that speak to a customer’s individual taste or preferences have an incredible impact, by boosting sales and raising your cumulative conversion rate.

 Additionally, you might also consider enabling abandoned cart notifications or emails.
 Since there are endless reasons why a shopper may leave your site without completing their purchase, sending a push notification will remind them of the items they’ve left behind, and hopefully encourage them to revisit their cart and make a purchase.
 These notifications have a much greater click-through-rate compared to targeted emails, which means you have nothing to lose and significant revenue to gain.

 Running holiday-specific sales can really generate festive feelings and stir up enthusiasm around your brand.
 The possibilities are almost endless when you begin thinking of ways to bring in customers while simultaneously helping them celebrate the season.
 But whether you run two primary promotions or have a dozen different deals, be careful that your efforts won’t hurt your bottom line or cause issues with fulfillment later on.